dunstontc/learn-go/code/Kernighan/tgpl/notes/06-Methods.md

 	}
 }
 ```
 Since each word has 64 bits, to locate the bit for x, we use the quotient x/64 as the word index and the remainder x%64 as the bit index within that word.
 The UnionWith operation uses the bitwise OR operator | to compute the union 64 elements at a time.
-(We’ll revisit the choice of 64-bit words in Exercise 6.5.)
+(We'll revisit the choice of 64-bit words in Exercise 6.5.)

 This implementation lacks many desirable features, some of which are posed as exercises below, but one is hard to live without: way to print an IntSet as a string.
-Let’s give it a String method as we did with Celsius in Section 2.5:
+Let's give it a String method as we did with Celsius in Section 2.5:
 ```go
 // String returns the set as a string of the form "{1 2 3}". func (s *IntSet) String() string {